-If an abuser sends you threatening or harassing e-mail messages, they may be printed and saved as evidence of this abuse.
+If an abuser sends you threatening or harassing messages, save them as evidence of this abuse.
 The messages may constitute an offence.

-You can clear your history or empty your cache file in your browser’s settings:
+You can clear your history in your browser’s settings:

 PC web browsers, including Internet Explorer, Mozilla Firefox & Google Chrome